 Inbound marketing, sometimes referred to as demand generation, is the process of bringing leads to your company rather than forcing yourself on an audience.
 Demand generation is long-term, powerful, and sustainable in execution, easily one of the leading marketing strategies for B2B industries.

-This article will cover the major elements of demand generation, along with some of the best ways to implement the tactics in your andB2B.
+This article will cover the major elements of demand generation, along with some of the best ways to implement the tactics.
 It will include:

 - Why inbound marketing is important

 - Where to start with B2B demand generation

 Inbound marketing is a relatively young strategy with extremely long-term implications.
 While traditional marketing spoke to customers using a one-way chain of communication, inbound marketing creates dual channels to reach audiences right where they’re at.